Research Knowledge Bases

 How do the physics of this project work?

 Vectors drawn from superior to inferior joints (or to bodily axis) are repeatedly multiplied to find the time in the joint-angle range of motion where the external moment arm peaks.
-The direction vector for motion is then multiplied with template vectors to find the path it most closely matches.
+The direction vector for motion is then multiplied with template vectors to find the path it most closely matches (peak dot product).

 Based on the limb’s direction of movement, the angle at the time of peak external moment is cross referenced with anatomical studies on internal moment arms.
 Using neuromechanical matching, we then determine the muscle receiving the greatest relative stimulus.